Regd.No.: 126198/071/072

 Day 18 : Trek to Pang Pema 5,065 m – 05 hrs.

-Today our journey leads to our final destination to Pang Pema the North Base Camp of massive Mt.
-Kanchenjunga, morning walk leading to climb high above the river with superb views of Kirat Chuli, Nepal Peak, Taple Sikhar, and Givegela Chuli.
-The first section of the uphill climb is gradual and then heading unto a boulder trail, walks continue between a grassy slopes and glacier path up towards North Base Camp to our highest overnight camp of this impressive and remarkable adventure, around these area chances of seeing some wildlife a herd of blue sheep’s and some mountain antelopes, if lucky the elusive rare Snow Leopards.
+Today our journey leads to our final destination Pang Pema the North Base Camp of massive Mt.
+Kanchenjunga, The morning walk leads to climbing high above the river with superb views of Kirat Chuli, Nepal Peak, Taple Sikhar, and Givegela Chuli.
+The first section of the uphill climb is gradual and then heading onto a boulder trail, walks continue between grassy slopes and glacier path up towards North Base Camp to our highest overnight camp of this impressive and remarkable adventure, In these areas chances of seeing some wildlife a herd of blue sheep’s and some mountain antelopes, if lucky the elusive rare Snow Leopards.

 Food